abebe-git/sql-data-warehouse-project/README.md

 🏗️ Project Requirements

-🔹 Building the Data Warehouse (Data Engineering) **Objective**
+🔹 Building the Data Warehouse (Data Engineering) Objective
 Gain hands-on experience in developing a modern data warehouse using SQL Server to consolidate sales data for analytical reporting and informed decision-making.

-**Specifications**
+Specifications
+o	Data Sources: Import data from two source systems (ERP and CRM) provided as CSV files. o	Data Quality: Cleanse and resolve data quality issues before analysis. o	Integration: Combine both data sources into a single, user-friendly data model optimized for analytical queries. o	Scope: Focus only on the latest dataset (no historization required). o	Documentation: Provide clear, accessible documentation of the data model for both business and technical audiences.
+🏗️ Data Architecture
+The data architecture for this project follows Medallion Architecture Bronze, Silver, and Gold layers:

+1. Bronze Layer: Stores raw data as-is from the source systems.
+Data is ingested from CSV Files into SQL Server Database.
+2. Silver Layer: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
+3. Gold Layer: Houses business-ready data modeled into a star schema required for reporting and analytics.
+📖 Project Overview
+This project involves:
+1. Data Architecture: Designing a Modern Data Warehouse Using Medallion Architecture Bronze, Silver, and Gold layers.
+2. ETL Pipelines: Extracting, transforming, and loading data from source systems into the warehouse.
+3. Data Modeling: Developing fact and dimension tables optimized for analytical queries.
+4. Analytics & Reporting: Creating SQL-based reports and dashboards for actionable insights.
+🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in:
+•	SQL Development
+•	Data Architect
+•	Data Engineering
+•	ETL Pipeline Developer
+•	Data Modeling
+•	Data Analytics
+🚀 Project Requirements
+Building the Data Warehouse (Data Engineering) Objective
+Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.
+Specifications
-Data Sources: Import data from two source systems (ERP and CRM) provided as CSV files.
+•	Data Sources: Import data from two source systems (ERP and CRM) provided as CSV files.

-Data Quality: Cleanse and resolve data quality issues before analysis.
+•	Data Quality: Cleanse and resolve data quality issues prior to analysis.

-Integration: Combine both data sources into a single, user-friendly data model optimized for analytical queries.
+•	Integration: Combine both sources into a single, user-friendly data model designed for analytical queries.

-Scope: Focus only on the latest dataset (no historization required).
+•	Scope: Focus on the latest dataset only; historization of data is not required.

-Documentation: Provide clear, accessible documentation of the data model for both business and technical audiences.
+•	Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

-📈 BI: Analytics & Reporting (Data Analytics)
-Objective
-Develop SQL-based analytics to uncover valuable business insights related to:

-🧍 Customer Behavior

-📦 Product Performance

-💰 Sales Trends

-These insights will empower stakeholders with critical business metrics, supporting strategic decision-making.

 📄 License
 This project is licensed under the MIT License.